 When you move into a property in England, you will need to connect it to gas, water and electricity (otherwise known as utilities).
-Some properties (often in more rural areas) may use an oil supply rather than gas.

 You may also want to connect to the internet, satellite/cable TV and install a landline phone.
 There are many discount deals and combined utility packages to choose from and the connection process is relatively straightforward.
-Comparison websites will help you do this:

-Go Compare - gocompare.com
+Comparison websites will help you do this, examples are Go Compare gocompare.com and U Switch uswitch.com.

-U Switch - uswitch.com